Trip to Mount Rushmore National Memorial

 Mount Rushmore National Memorial is an icon of American Democracy.
 The colossal sculpture carved into the granite face of Mount Rushmore features the 60-foot (18 m) heads of four Presidents.
 They are (left to right)

-• George Washington (1732–1799), First President of the United States.
+- George Washington (1732–1799) was the first President of the United States.
 Washington led the colonists in the American Revolutionary War to gain independence from Great Britain.
 He was the father of the new country and laid the foundation for American democracy.

 Sculptor Gutzon Borglum chose these four presidents to represent the nation’s birth, growth, development, and preservation, respectively.
 You can read more about his choice on the NPS.

-Sculptor Gutzon Borglum designed and oversaw the project’s execution of Mount Rushmore.
-His son Lincoln Borglum helped him.
-The works lasted from 1927 to 1941.
-Over 400 workers worked at the monument.
-Mount Rushmore has an elevation of 5,725 feet (1,745 m) above sea level.
+Sculptor Gutzon Borglum designed and oversaw the execution of Mount Rushmore, with his son Lincoln Borglum helping him.
+The works lasted from 1927 to 1941, and over 400 workers worked at the monument.
+Mount Rushmore is 5,725 feet (1,745 m) above sea level.

 The trip to Mount Rushmore is important to anyone interested in American history and democracy.